zincsearch/zincsearch/.github/ISSUE_TEMPLATE/bug_report.md

 **Security disclosures**

 If you think you’ve found a potential security issue, please do not post it in the Issues.
-Instead, please email [Prabhat Sharma](mailto:admin+security@zinclabs.io).
+Instead, please email [Zinc team](mailto:admin+security@zinclabs.io).

 -->